strike65/SwiftyStats/README.md

 ![Language](https://img.shields.io/badge/Language-Swift_5-yellow.svg) ![Version](https://img.shields.io/badge/version-1.0.4-orange.svg) ![Unit Tests](https://img.shields.io/badge/Unit_Tests-passed-green.svg) ![macOS](https://img.shields.io/badge/macOS-built-green.svg) ![iOS](https://img.shields.io/badge/iOS-built-green.svg) ![Build Linux](https://img.shields.io/badge/Linux-under_development-red.svg)

+To see the documentation, click [**here**](https://strike65.github.io/SwiftyStats).
+===

 SwiftyStats
 ===========
 SwiftyStats is a generic statistical framework completely written in Swift.
 The framework is basically a port from an existing Objective C framework I've written years ago.
 The framework includes often used statistical routines.
 This framework is far from being perfect and is "work in progress".
 >Due to some external limitations (earning money) the code will be updated rather sporadically.

+## Probability Distributions
+This library provides some of the more common probability distributions.
+Functions are prefixed by `pdf`, `cdf`, `quantile` for "probability density function", "cumulative density function" and "inverse cumulative density" function respectively.
+The prefix `para` denotes functions returning a `SSContProbDistParams` struct (fields: `mean`, `variance`, `skewness`, `kurtosis`).
+Probability distributions in general are defined within relatively narrow conditions expressed in terms of certain parameters such as "degree of freedom", "shape" or "mean".

+>**Note:**
+Please always check if `NaN` or `nil` is returned.

 The integrated test suite uses numerical data for comparison with the results calculated by SwiftyStats.
 The comparison data were generated using common computer algebra systems.